SensehacK/dev-cheatsheet/ios/combine/anyCancellable.md

 It is because maybe I'm accessing the combine function of a class instance in a function.
 Which limits its scope of class reference.
 Because if I use a singleton instance of `Network Manager` it just works fine.
 I think so after my 15 mins debugging, I believe because I create the reference of `Network Manager` in a function scope of the consumer.
-The Arc or `anycancellables` is deinitializing itself or subscription is ending quickly.
+The Arc or `anycancellables` is de-initializing itself or subscription is ending quickly.
 `.print()` operator really helped how to narrow down the publisher - subscription chain internal events.

 More Learning Nov 2023